 The Ministry of Labour and Social Affairs is responsible for implementing corporate social responsibility laws.

 Corporate social responsibility (CRS) is a component of business strategy.
 There is no national body in the Czech Republic.
-In the sphere of employment and social affairs in relations between employees and employers CRS is applied, for example, through the institution of collective bargaining.
+In the sphere of employment and social affairs in relations between employees and employers CRS is applied, for example, through the practice of collective bargaining.

 Quality management system ISO 9001:2000